SyeinW/cse15l-lab-reports/LabReport3.md

 ```

 The command line option `-l` is causing the terminal to print out the files containing the pattern `Germany`.
-This is useful for finding which files contain the word you are looking for.
+This is useful when you only want to know if a file contains the pattern, rather than actually seeing the whole line.
+If we used ```grep``` our terminal would have been overrun with hundreds of lines, by using ```grep -l``` we are able to look solely at which paths contain the pattern.
 Going back to the `-n` command line option, if we didn't know how to use `*.txt`(example 2 of `-n`) this would be a good way to find every file that we could run with the `-n` to get an output (example 1 of `-n`).

 ```
 $ grep -l "English" written_2/travel_guides/berlitz2/*.txt